kevinbowen777/odin-project/foundations/05_css_foundations/05_foundations_css_foundations.md

 `div` and `p` would give us the selector `divp`, which wouldn't work since the selector would try to find a literal `<divp>` element, which doesn't exist.

-##### Descendant Combinator
+#### Descendant Combinator

-Combinators allow us to combine multiple selectors differently that either grouping or chaining them, as they show a relationship between the selectors.
+Combinators allow us to combine multiple selectors differently than either grouping or chaining them, as they show a relationship between the selectors.
 There are four types of combinators in total, but for right now we're going to only show you the **descendant combinator**, which is represented in CSS by a